Executive of the Board

 Member of Halfmoon Bay Branch

-Karen retired early having completed a 25 year career in human resources management, first with the Hudson’s Bay Company and then with the North Shore Credit Union.
-Together with her husband Ian they relocated from North Vancouver to the Sunshine Coast in 1997.
+Together with her husband Ian, Karen relocated from North Vancouver to the Sunshine Coast in 1997.
 Karen joined the auxiliary in 1998 and became the coordinator of Junior Volunteers.
-This first position has led to almost 25 years of auxiliary volunteer service.
+This first position has led to over 25 years of auxiliary volunteer service.
 She has been president of our own auxiliary, and has also served the BCAHA as the Lower Mainland Rep and as the Director of Communications.
 Most recently she served on our Granting Committee since its conception.
 Also during this time Karen served as director of the Sunshine Coast Credit Union, Sunshine Coast Community Services Society, and Sunshine Coast Resource Centre.
 Obviously one of Karen’s values is to support an organizations human resources.
 This fits right into our Education Committee.

 Branch Chairs